 Several recent federally sponsored round table discussions and forums have identified gaps in education and policies governing sexual assault response.
+In 2014, the FTCoE coordinated a comprehensive Federal effort to organize and transfer knowledge and best practices of sexual assault nurse examiners, sexual assault forensic examiners, and collaborative sexual assault response teams (SANE/SAFE/SART).
+The goal of this effort was to ensure that existing research, information, and best practices were being made available to the entire community.
+The initiative included several forum meetings, and is summarized in this final report.
+The FTCOE will continue to support efforts to lessen gaps and address needs identified in the report.
 This being said, further documentation and compilation of proven best practices in sexual assault response are still needed.
 Standardized protocols, guides and other resources exist for practitioners however, specific requirements, techniques, preferences and protocols can vary between state, local and tribal communities.
 To address the incongruent approaches of forensic sexual assault evidence collection, a system of knowledge-transfer and outreach will be established.
 This system will address strategies for developing more effective forensic sexual assault response practices.

 To discover how the National Institute of Justice (NIJ) is addressing sexual assault, check out the videos below.